 The Part 2 FRCOphth Written examination consists of one assessment format:

-Written Paper of 180, single best answer, multiple choice questions (taken electronically)
+Written Paper of 180, single best answer, multiple choice questions (taken electronically) The 180 questions are divided into 2 x 90 question papers.

 The Part 2 FRCOphth Oral examination consists of two assessment formats: